lk-geimfari/mimesis/README.rst

 See `API Reference <https://mimesis.name/api.html>`_ for more info.

-Data providers are **heavy objects** since each instance of provider keeps in memory all the data from the provider's JSON file so you **should not** construct too many providers.
+The data providers are **heavy objects** since each instance of provider keeps in memory all the data from the provider's JSON file so you **should not** construct too many providers.